creatissimo/otto-market-api/README.md

 The expected result has an HTTP 200 code with a probably empty list.

 ## Rate Limiting
+A high volume of calls on API services at any given time would increase server resource consumption.
+If the load is due to an unauthorized intrusion it would be a chaos.
+Thus, rate limiting becomes extremely important.

-In general requests are limited to 20 requests per second per partner-id as received inside the header.
+In general authenticated API calls are limited for each partner to 20 requests per second.
 Exceeding the rate limit results in a HTTP 429 \"too many requests\" error.
 For some endpoints the rate limit is lower to ensure the best quality for all API users.
 Please see below:

 |Endpoint path|HTTP method|Max requests per time unit|